a close look of fermented beetroot and cauliflower

 • Dissolve 30 g of sea salt in 1 L filtered or cooled boiled water to create a 3% brine.

 • Pour the brine over the vegetables until they are fully submerged.
-Leave a few centimetres of space at the top of the jar.
+Leave a few centimeters of space at the top of the jar.

 • Fold a clean cabbage leaf over the top and place a small fermentation weight or a clean, heavy glass to keep everything submerged.